-I'm an independent software development consultant specialising in software architecture; specifically technical leadership, communication and lightweight, pragmatic approaches to software architecture.
-I'm the author of Software Architecture for Developers, which is a developer-friendly guide to software architecture, technical leadership and the balance with agility.
-I'm also the creator of the C4 software architecture model and I built Structurizr, which is a web-based tool to create software architecture diagrams based upon the C4 model.
+I'm an independent consultant specialising in software architecture and the author of Software Architecture for Developers; a developer-friendly guide to software architecture, technical leadership and the balance with agility.
+I'm also the creator of the C4 software architecture model and I built Structurizr, which is a collection of tooling to help software teams visualise, document and explore their software architecture.

-I regularly speak at software development conferences, meetups and organisations around the world; delivering keynotes, presentations and workshops about software architecture.
+I regularly speak at software development conferences, meetups and organisations around the world; delivering keynotes, presentations, training courses and workshops.
 In 2013, I won the IEEE Software sponsored SATURN 2013 "Architecture in Practice" Presentation Award for my presentation about the conflict between agile and architecture.
-I've spoken at events and/or have clients in the following countries.
+I've spoken at events and have clients in the following countries.

 Australia Belgium Canada China Czech Republic Denmark Finland

 France Germany Guernsey Hong Kong Hungary Iceland Ireland